 Fenwick & West intellectual property scholar Colleen Chien is named among the "Top 50 People Shaping the Future of IP" in Managing Intellectual Property magazine.
 Chien, who is also an assistant professor at Santa Clara University Law School and a former Fenwick associate, has studied patent trolls – or patent assertion entities (PAEs), a term she coined – since 2008.
 Chien's work on patent trolls, including recent papers “Startups and Patent Trolls” and “Patent Trolls by the Numbers,” has helped spark a national conversation.

 In the accompanying profile, Managing IP notes that based on Chien’s research, the Obama Administration focused its plan to combat patent trolls – rolled out in June 2013 with five executive actions and seven legislative recommendations – on targeting the behavior of trolls rather than trying to define a patent troll.
-The White House proposal for reform repeatedly cites her research.

 In April, as the profile notes, “Chien testified before a House Judiciary Committee’s Courts, Intellectual Property and the Internet Subcommittee hearing about frivolous patent litigation,” and in June, she co-wrote an op-ed in The New York Times titled “Make Patent Trolls Pay in Court” with Chief Judge Randall Rader of the Court of Appeals for the Federal Circuit and David Hricik, his clerk.